-Communication to Families Regarding Restraint and Seclusion Practice
+Communication to Families Regarding Restraint, Seclusion (Prohibited), Exclusion, and Complaints

 Any student, parent, guardian, staff member, or other individual can freely express concerns regarding the use of Physical Restraint and/or Exclusion Practices.
 The complaint procedure is intended to provide prompt and equitable resolution of complaints related to Physical Restraint and/or Exclusion practices.